watsonwork/watsonwork-developer-docs/references/V1_OutboundCallback.md

 <a name="messageeditedbody"></a>
 ### MessageEditedBody
-Notifies that an administrator has updated the contents of a message in a space.
+Notifies the subscribed app that a message has been edited.

 This event is only sent to webhooks that
 - have been added for the message-edited event